codemonkey800/fall2015-cs151-project/README.md

 A: 10/31
 ```

+# Docs
+I'll generate JavaDocs into the `docs/` folder whenever there's a merge into master.
+Use that
+to help code stuff.

 # Submitting Code
 Don't submit your code into `master`.
 You should only merge non-code files, like `.gitignore`, `README.md`, or `build.gradle`.
 When submitting code, checkout a separate branch naming the feature you want to add, commit your code, then submit a pull